You will never have troubles finding incredible things do to in Rome.

 Go on a Vespa tour

-Those who are not too confident to dodge the streets of Rome by themselves can opt for a guided Vespa tour.
+If you are brave enough and not worried about getting lost, you can just rent a scooter and go around independently.
+Otherwise, if you are not too confident to dodge the streets of Rome by yourself you can opt for a guided Vespa tour.
 Personally, I’d prefer that: Rome is huge and it is easy to get lost in the maze of boulevards and narrow alleys.
-A local guide is bound to take tourists to the nicest places to visit in Rome without getting lost.
+A local guide is bound to take you to the nicest places to visit in Rome without getting lost.